LukasWoodtli/WebPage/pelican/content/system_construction.md

 - One stack for all processes
 - Every task needs to run to completion
-- Preemtion is possible
+- Preemption is possible
-    - Preemting task needs to be completed before returning
+    - Preempting task needs to be completed before returning

 ##### Scheduler (Minos)